 ISUAL was expected to obtain data on the events -- as well as auroral discharges -- for five years.
 It was followed by another smallsat, the "Sprite-Sat", built by Tohoku University in Japan and launched as a secondary payload on a Japanese H-2A booster on 22 January 2009.

-The Danish Space Research Institute is now working on an instrument named the "Atmosphere-Space Interactions Monitor (ASIM)", an array of optical, X-ray, and gamma-ray sensors to observe TLEs; it will be flown to the International Space Station and mounted on the European Columbus station module for observations in 2014.
-The French CNES space agency is now working on a new smallsat named "Taranis" to study TLEs, with launch currently scheduled for 2016.
-It is unclear if these "demons above the clouds" are actually significant atmospheric processes, but they certainly have proven very interesting.BACK_TO_TOP
+The Danish Space Research Institute is now working on an instrument named the "Atmosphere-Space Interactions Monitor (ASIM)", an array of optical, X-ray, and gamma-ray sensors to observe TLEs; it will be flown to the International Space Station and mounted on the European Columbus station module for observations in 2016.
+The French CNES space agency is now working on a new smallsat named "Taranis" to study TLEs, with launch currently scheduled for 2017.BACK_TO_TOP

-* I got interested in such freaks of nature back in the 1960s, which turned out to be an interesting study from several aspects, not only exposing me to some fascinating science but also teaching me to be wary of cranks, con games, and hoaxes, such as those associated with Bigfoot, the Loch Ness Monster, and of course crop circles, a caution which has grown over my lifetime.
+* I got interested in such freaks of nature back in the 1960s, which turned out to be an interesting study from several aspects -- not only exposing me to some fascinating science, but also teaching me to be wary of cranks, con games, and hoaxes, a caution which has grown over my lifetime.

 One of the little semi-mysteries of science that at least gets an honorable mention here are the "Wheels of Poseidon", a phenomenon that occurs in the Indian Ocean.
 Sailors on ships passing through some regions at night will suddenly see a wave of luminescence in the sea passing across them, followed by another and another, as if the ship was passing over a wheel with spokes made of light.